Method can get you into a new home on a fixed budget within a predictable timeline.

 - PERMIT & CONTRACT

 Our process begins with a scheduled phone conversation or meeting with Method.
 During this consultation, we review your needs, site, budget, typical schedules, our process, and any other questions you may have.
 We can provide you with rough cost estimates for your project as well as discuss financing options.
-If you are looking for land to build on or a house to purchase and rebuild, we can also assist you and your realtor in the site selection and assessment process.
-If you are already working with an architect, we can add the perspective of building your project using our proven prefab, modular, fixed-cost approach.
+If you are looking for vacant land to build on or a house to purchase and rebuild, we can also assist you and your realtor in the site selection and assessment process.
+If you are already working with an architect, we can provide valuable information on design guidelines for a modular approach.

 If financing is required, it is important to have a budget in mind and to get pre-approved from a bank for a construction loan.
 Because Method is familiar with the bank approval process, we can put you in touch with our lenders or speak with yours.

 If you do not currently own land, the initial step is to identify a site.
 We encourage you to work with a real estate agent who is knowledgeable about new construction and site selection to find a suitable property.
 Method can provide an initial assessment of your site when you have selected land and are ready to write an offer.

 Retain Method for Site Feasability

 A Feasibility Study identifies all the information that is necessary to move into the Design Phase.
 During Feasibility, Method works with you to completely review your project and create a turnkey cost estimate.
-We do this as part of a Feasibility Study, which normally precedes the design process.
-A feasibility study is a complete review of all engineering, permitting, design, access, trucking, site issues, and costs that may affect your project.
+A Feasibility Study is a comprehensive review of engineering, permitting, design, access, trucking, and site issues, as well as costs that may impact your project.
 At the completion of a Feasibility Study, Method provides an official review and turnkey cost estimate for your project.